frappe/erpnext_documentation/user/manual/en/human-resources/employee-advance.md

 On submission of payment entry, the paid amount and status will be updated in Employee Advance record.

 ### Adjust advances on Expense Claim
-Later when employee claims the expense and advance record can be fetched in Expense Claim and linked to the claim record.
+Later when the employee claims the expense, an advance record can be fetched in the Expense Claim and linked to the claim record.

 <img class="screenshot" alt="Employee Advance Payment via Payment Entry" src="{{docs_base_url}}/assets/img/human-resources/expense_claim_advances.png">

 <div class="embed-container">